Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Conclusions

 Our model builds upon a principled Bayesian framework for the UQ analysis, which is known to be computationally expensive when exploiting MCMC sampling methods.
 However, in this work, we leverage convex optimisation techniques to estimate the maximum-a-posteriori (MAP), the point estimate of the posterior distribution we use as reconstruction.
 We restrict our model to a log-concave posterior distribution to remain highly scalable and have Bayesian UQ techniques.
 This restriction is equivalent to having convex potentials for our likelihood and prior.
 In this scenario, we can exploit an approximation of the high posterior density (HPD) region, which only requires the MAP estimation \citep{pereyra2017} and bypasses expensive sampling techniques.

 We want to include data-driven priors that can encode complex information learned implicitly from training data making them more expressive.
 Consequently, the learned priors allow us to improve performance with respect to previous models based on handcrafted priors \citep{cai2018_2}, e.g., wavelet-based sparsity-promoting priors.
 To support fast UQ techniques, our models must be convex, hence we adopt the recently introduced learnable convex-ridge regulariser neural network \citep[CRR-NN,][]{goujon2023}.
 The CRR-NN-based prior is performant, reliable and has shown to be robust to data distribution shifts.
 The \textsc{QuantifAI} model uses an analytic physically motivated model for the likelihood and the learned CRR-NN-based prior.
-In this work we are focusing on the methodology, which is why we have only considered small problems, i.e., images of $256 \times 256$.
+In this work, we are focusing on the methodology, which is why we have only considered small problems, i.e., images of $256 \times 256$.
 Nevertheless, \textsc{QuantifAI} can be integrated into the distributed frameworks \citep{pratley2019_2,pratley2019_3}, which is the focus of ongoing work.

 Numerical experiments are conducted with four images representative of RI imaging.
 We compare the \textsc{QuantifAI} model with the model containing a wavelet-based prior of \citet{cai2018_2}.
 Our results show a considerable improvement in the reconstruction performance for \textsc{QuantifAI}.
 We validate our results against posterior samples from MCMC sampling algorithms and compute the posterior standard deviation.
 We found that \textsc{QuantifAI} produced more meaningful posterior standard deviations in comparison to the wavelet-based model.
+We also included numerical experiments with simulated MeerKAT ungridded visibilities, where we present \textsc{QuantifAI}'s performance and computing times going up to $\sim 10^{5}$ visibilities.

 We explore several MAP-based UQ techniques that rely on the approximate HPD region.
 We carry out hypothesis tests of image structure to asses if some structures observed in the reconstructions are physical.
 We then computed local credible intervals (LCIs c.f.
 Bayesian error bars) to measure the pixel-wise uncertainty.
 These two approaches were proposed by \citet{cai2018_2}, and in this work, we validated them with MCMC posterior sampling results.
 Even if LCIs represent an already scalable alternative to sampling-based methods to provide pixel-wise UQ, they remain expensive for SKA-size data.
 Therefore, we proposed a novel pixel-wise UQ technique to approximate pixel errors at different scales that is three orders of magnitude faster than the LCIs.
 The new approach is based on thresholding the coefficients of a wavelet representation of the reconstruction until the HPD region saturates and is six orders of magnitude faster than sampling-based techniques.